holoviz/panel/doc/how_to/templates/template_theme.md

 ## Related Resources

+- See [How-to > Apply Templates > Build a Custom Template](./template_custom.md) to create a completely custom template.
 - See [How-to > Apply Templates > Set a Template](./template_set.md) for alternate approaches to set a template.
 - Read [Background > Templates](../../background/templates/templates_overview.md) for explanation.